Gaara95/website/arduino_basics_robot/10motion_alarm.md

 **Parts:**

 * An Arduino.
-* A PIR motion sensor (also called a D-sun sometimes).
+* A PIR motion sensor.
 * A buzzer.
 * A breadboard.